TFRzombie/HTMLCLASS/README.md

 Basically, it turns “YouTube is blocked” into “doesn’t matter.”

 If you’re at Hicksville and you’ve ever been annoyed by YouTube being blocked, just use this.
 It’s simple, fast, and it actually works.

+If you're having any issues please comment on this Github page or talk to Colton Slattery About the issue

+BTW I GOT THE IDEA FROM WETUBE, THANK Wetube for having it open source.
+I would I would have never been able to figure this out without your Guys this video player.

+The site might be slow this year but I will try to fix that eventually but right now I'm focused on other things especially since state testing is coming I don't got much time I will try to do it during track meets.
+If your site is not loading correctly or is turning white Please host it yourself using a html site hoster.
+This issue should be fixed sometime after state testing or during state testing.

+My plans are for the future of this site
+Be able to watch full on Movies
+And add shorts that you can watch